Home > Desserts > Butter Pie Crust

 Rolling out your dough

-• For this recipe you can either use a 9-inch, deep glass or metal pie plate or a 9-inch, deep tart tin with removable bottom.
-If you’re using a tart tin with removable bottom, you’ll need to place it on a baking tray when baking.
+• Which pie tin to use – Use a 9-inch deep glass or metal pie plate, or a 9-inch deep tart tin with a removable bottom.
+If using a tart tin, place it on a baking tray for support during baking.

-• Sprinkle your rolling pin with a little flour and carefully drape the pastry dough over it to help you transfer it over your pie or tart tin.
+• Transferring to your pie dish – Lightly flour your rolling pin, then drape the pastry over it to lift and transfer it into your pie or tart tin.

 Freezing Your Pie Before Baking

-• Place your pie in the freezer for 10-15 minutes.
+• Freeze pie – Place your pie in the freezer for 10-15 minutes.
 This will allow it to bake even flakier!

 BAKE 1 - Blind baking your pie